securitytxt/security-txt/draft-foudil-securitytxt.md

 of {{!RFC2277}}).

-The order in which they appear MUST NOT be interpreted as an indication of priority - rather these MUST BE interpreted as all being of equal priority.
+The order in which they appear MUST NOT be interpreted as an indication of priority - rather these MUST be interpreted as all being of equal priority.

 This directive MUST NOT appear more than once.